sahilrajput03/sahilrajput03.github.io/Vscode,Node,React,Heroku,Mongoose.md

 npm-pack-all // do in any project(should have package.json file)
-npm-pack-all --dev-deps // do in any projecgitt(should have package.json file) tar -xzf <.tgz file> // to extract the .tgz file
+npm-pack-all --dev-deps // do in any projecgitt(should have package.json file) tar -xzf <.tgz file> // to extract the .tgz file tar -xzf <.tgz file> -C <desired directory to extract>
+Getting urgent help:-
+tar --help | grep "\-C"
+HELP:  -C, --directory=DIR        change to directory DIR
-  //if the above one doesn't work, use tar -xf <.tgz file>
+  //if the above one doesnt work, use tar -xf <.tgz file>
 mv package <the project name you want>
 #ABOVE METHOD IS THE BEST(as it saves us from the installation time from the internet)